Tutte's dichromate for signed graphs: Introduction

+\paragraph{Matroids} Much as the Tutte polynomial of a graph depends only on its underlying cycle matroid, the trivariate Tutte polynomial of a signed graph depends only on its frame matroid and the cycle matroid of its underlying graph.
+The number of nowhere-zero flows and nowhere-zero tensions of a signed graph in general depend both on its underlying cycle matroid and on its frame matroid, and it is for this reason the Tutte polynomial of the frame matroid (equivalent to the dichromatic polynomial~\cite{zas95}) fails to give them.
+The trivariate Tutte polynomial of a signed graph extends to a polynomial invariant of arbitrary pairs of matroids on a common ground set, which includes the Las Vergnas polynomial~\cite{vergnas80} in the special case of matroid perspectives and is equivalent to the four-variable {\em linking polynomial} of a pair of matroids of Welsh and Kayibi~\cite{WK04}, as explained in Appendix~\ref{app:matroids}.

-\paragraph{Matroids} Krajewski et al.~\cite{krajewski18}, using a Hopf algebra framework, unify many of the existing extensions of the Tutte polynomial of a graph to other combinatorial objects (for example, those of Las Vergnas~\cite{vergnas80}, Bollob\'as and Riordan~\cite{bollobas01,bollobas02}, Krushkal~\cite{krushkal11}, and Butler~\cite{butler12} to embedded graphs, that of Crapo to matroids~\cite{crapo69}, and that of $\Delta$-matroids by Chun et al.~\cite{CMNR16}).
+Krajewski et al.~\cite{krajewski18}, using a Hopf algebra framework, unify many of the existing extensions of the Tutte polynomial of a graph to other combinatorial objects (for example, those of Las Vergnas~\cite{vergnas80}, Bollob\'as and Riordan~\cite{bollobas01,bollobas02}, Krushkal~\cite{krushkal11}, and Butler~\cite{butler12} to embedded graphs, that of Crapo to matroids~\cite{crapo69}, and that of $\Delta$-matroids by Chun et al.~\cite{CMNR16}).
 Dupont et al.~\cite{dupont18} extend this approach to bialgebras more generally.
 For a given graded class of combinatorial objects with a notion of deletion and contraction, there is a canonically defined invariant that shares with the Tutte polynomial of a graph the property of satisfying a deletion-contraction recurrence terminating in trivial objects, being universal for deletion-contraction invariants on the class, having a subset sum expansion, and satisfying a duality formula.
 This canonical invariant accordingly merits the designation of being the Tutte polynomial for the class.
+The trivariate Tutte polynomial defined in this paper is in this sense the canonically defined Tutte polynomial for the class of equivalence classes of signed graphs under switching (flipping signs of edges incident with a common vertex, a loop preserving its sign under this operation).